AnyLog-co/documentation/policies.md

 The policy name represents the key in the dictionary, and the key value pairs assign values to policy.

-The example below dynamically defines policy identical to the code block example [above](#policies-based-configuration).
+The example below dynamically defines a policy identical to the code block example [above](#policies-based-configuration).

 ```anylog
 set policy config_policy [config] = {} and [config][name] = default_config